 This document includes important information about how we use your personal data.
 If you want to talk to us more about it, please let us know.
 To give you the best service possible, we’ll need to ask you for certain personal information.
 We’ll also use this information for security, identification and verification purposes.

 We’re serious about protecting your personal information.
 We only ever collect information that helps us provide our services to you.
 We will keep your information for as long as is needed and only for the following purposes:

-• Legitimate business activities
+• legitimate business activities

 • Statutory or legal obligations